Vicba/Sociali/README.md

 # Sociali
-Sociali is a simple instagram like app I made in 4 nights when I had free time.
-It is build in MERN stack. (mongoDB, Express, React, Node)
-You can like users posts and create, delete your own posts.
+Sociali is a simple instagram like app build in MERN stack. (mongoDB, Express, React, Node) You can like users posts and create, delete your own posts.